 A study of starfish maybe very interesting to the biology students but the physics students can be at a loss.
 Building a paper umbrella is something everyone can take part in.

-Remember the project doesn't have to be anything to do with physics, biology or chemistry just science/technology.
+Remember the project doesn't have to be anything to do with physics, biology or chemistry, just science/technology.

 The size of a team should be matched to the number of people needed to do the task.
-Since the idea of the project is to put together biologists, chemists and physicists the minimum group size is 3.
+Since the idea of the project is to put together biologists, chemists and physicists, the minimum group size is 3.
 The smaller the group the easier it is for the students to take an active role so making small groups enables them to succeed more easily, that's providing the task is manageable with so few students.

 Building a paper airplane does not need 4 people but building a paper bridge might.

 Another important aspect is that the team should not select itself.
 Students can choose what theme they want to work with but they shouldn't choose their team members.
 It's much easier to work with your friends than people you don't know.
-It will also prevent those horrible situations when someone gets left out (like when I played football at school).
+It will also prevent those horrible situations when someone gets left out (like when I played football at school!).

 You can build a 2cm high tower using 30 sheets of paper in about 5 seconds but it takes much longer to build one 1m high.

 Having a goal is an important part of any team activity, if you don't have a goal it is difficult to pull together.
-The goal could simply be to produce a poster, powerpoint or website but you might also consider a competitive goal like building the highest tower or longest bridge.
+The goal could simply be to produce a poster, powerpoint or website, but you might also consider a competitive goal like building the highest tower or longest bridge.
 These sort of "science day challenges" are great fun and encourage teamwork.
 If you go for the more general "reducing energy use on campus" sort of theme then the student group should set itself goals at the start of the day.
 The goal could be to produce a poster, video or webpage, it gives them something to aim for and can be used to assess the success of the day.

-Working with another School
+Working with another school

 I have never tried this but the IB encourages schools to work together on common projects.
 There are ways that you can set up internet links so that students can work in groups that have participants from different schools however I think this would make it very difficult to assess the team skills, there are also problems with time zones if you are going to do a live link.
 The best way of doing this might be for two schools to choose a common theme then post the results on a common website or blog.
 Students could communicate between schools but would not be working in the same groups.
-There is a forum on the OCC where you can post requests for partner schools but I don't think it is very well used.